granttnarg/ucm_jobs_api/README.md

    the api-docs ui.

 8. ENV file
-   .env.copy can be set to .env.
+   env.example can be set to .env.
 You will find the standard keys required in there.
+Its important to set your RAILS_MASTER_KEY from master.key in order to use the Rails credentials.

 9. Rails credentials
-   ?
+   `bin/rails credentials:edit`
+   Use this command to edit our rails credentials.
+Currently we don't have any third party keys or secrets that need to be stored here.
+But any sensitive data
+   Can be stored here in future and adding to development and production namespacing accordingly.

 10. Jwt Tokens
     Tokens can be redeeded and refreshed via api/{version}/login and api/{version}/refresh for registered users.
 They are limited to user within 24 hours by default.
 JWT_EXPIRY_DEFAULT= can be set in a .env file to adjust this.

-    Not the standard header format used to submit the token for locked endpoints.
+    Note the standard bearer token header format used to submit the token for locked endpoints.
     `Authorization: Bearer <token>`

-    \*\*Please not the JWT Token service encryption relies on your Rails secret keybase, which should be generated and saved automatically by Rails.
+    \*\*You can set a jwt_secret for developement/production in our rails credentials file using:
+    `bin/rails credentials:edit`
+    It fallsback to your rails secret keybase if this is not set.

+    User a Bash command like this to create your own base 64 secret.
+    `openssl rand -base64 64`

 11. Seeding Languages data
     `rails db:seed_european_languages`